magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 </argument>
 {% endhighlight xml%}

- - children: is a general name for the nested components for a property.
-Children can be specified in the `.xml` configuration of a property (all nodes except `<argument/>` and `<dataSource/>` are considered children) and in the Knockout JS templates: children are the keys of the `elems` property.
+ - children: is a general name for the nested components of a certain component.
+Children can be specified in the `.xml` configuration of the parent component (all nodes except `<argument/>` and `<dataSource/>` are considered children) and in the Knockout JS templates: children are the keys of the `elems` property.

- - `name`: the name of the component specified in the `.xml` configuration file of the root UI component.
+ - `name`: the name of the component specified in the `.xml` configuration file of the parent UI component.
 In the run-time in a browser this value is transformed to a complex string.
 This string represents hierarchy of components in the run-time.
 For example, (`app/code/Magento/Cms/view/adminhtml/ui_component/cms_block_listing.xml:57`)[{{site.mage2000url}}app/code/Magento/Cms/view/adminhtml/ui_component/cms_block_listing.xml#L57]:

 {%highlight xml%}